 Invasive species are a significant global issue, with wide-ranging impacts on ecosystems, economies, and public health (\citeproc{ref-Petr2020}{Pyšek et al. 2020}, \citeproc{ref-Roy2024}{Roy et al. 2024}).
 Among these, the financial, epidemiological, social, and ecological costs associated with invasive rodents are substantial, as they damage infrastructures, degrade agricultural systems, and act as reservoirs for zoonotic diseases (\citeproc{ref-Diagne2023}{Diagne et al. 2023}).

 Effective management of invasive species requires the estimation of population abundance for guiding control efforts and evaluating the success of eradication or regulation programs (\citeproc{ref-Williams2002}{Williams et al. 2002}, \citeproc{ref-Thompson2021}{Thompson et al. 2021}).
-However, the challenge in estimating animal abundance is that individuals are not always observed even when present due to imperfect detection (\citeproc{ref-Borchers2002}{Borchers et al. 2002}, \citeproc{ref-Seber2023}{Seber and Schofield 2023}).
+However, the challenge in estimating animal abundance is that, because of imperfect detection, individuals are not always observed even when present (\citeproc{ref-Borchers2002}{Borchers et al. 2002}, \citeproc{ref-Seber2023}{Seber and Schofield 2023}).
 Ignoring imperfect detection leads to biased estimates of population abundance (\citeproc{ref-Kery2008}{Kéry and Schmidt 2008}).
 To account for imperfect detection, capture-recapture methods are usually used to correct observed counts (\citeproc{ref-Mccrea2015}{McCrea and Morgan 2015}).
 Yet, for invasive species, capture-recapture is often impractical, as ethical and management concerns typically prevent the release of captured animals.

 An alternative approach involves the use of removal methods (\citeproc{ref-Rodriguez2021}{Rodriguez de Rivera and McCrea 2021}) in which individuals are captured and permanently removed from the study area during successive sampling occasions.
 This process leads to a decrease in the expected number of captures by a consistent proportion over time (rather than by a fixed amount decline), which informs on the total abundance as the initial population determines how quickly the number of individuals available for capture diminishes.